 A hair stylist who’d lived in Spain and Israel during the years of war and narco violence and then returned, told me that when the outside world started praising Medellin, locals started to believe it too.
 My tutor told of a peace campaign where mothers wrote letters to sons ensnared in the guerilla movement inviting them home, no questions asked, and a defense minister who’d hired an ad agency to sell forgiveness instead of war.

-I knew there was more to the story: that often hidden behind the politics of peace were broken promises and hearts.
+I knew there was more to the story: that often hidden behind the politics of peace are broken promises and hearts.
 Yet, Medellin’s optimism was contagious.
 It made me feel like anything was possible.

-More recently, I was reading a compact book of Portuguese history in a public park in Evora, Portugal, an ancient and picturesque UNESCO World Heritage city.
-The book read like a soap opera — full of envy and pride, betrayal and bigotry and centuries of conspiracy and fraud, manipulation and pettiness, with vengeful mobs seeking Kings and heroes to lead them from misery.
+More recently, I was reading a compact book of Portuguese history in a public park in Evora, Portugal, an ancient and picturesque city.
+The book read like a soap opera — full of envy and pride, betrayal and bigotry and centuries of conspiracy and fraud, manipulation and pettiness, with vengeful mobs seeking heroes to lead them from misery.
 As I sipped my coffee in the shadow of a Roman temple and read, I thought of a friend who lives in Catalonia and the political and emotional turbulence that she is experiencing there.
 I thought of the heartbreaking tragedies and treacheries taking place across our planet, the 65 million people displaced by conflict and persecution, and wondered if this will always be the human story.